cjfarnold/oofppa/README.md

 4. This completes the setup of the project

 ### 2 Running the application.
-Once you are within the oofppa project folder and your setup is done.
+From within the oofppa project folder after the setup is done.
 Execute the following commands in the same order to start using the application
 1. The application has two componentes 1. the Back end service running Django and 2. the user interface using a command line based navigation menu
 2. Start the application. note if you have multiple python version start the server using python3.9
     ```sh